wagnermello/scss-app-resizer/README.md

 ```

-You'll need to call the @mixing inside your class.
+You'll need to call the @mixing inside your css atribute.
 Here's an exemple to apply on a font-size atribute from a "p" tag:

 ```
 @import "./scale-function.scss"

 p {
-	font-size: 1rem;
 	@include scaleFontSize(1rem, 1280px);
 }